Northern Pike Suppression

 The Okanagan Nation Alliance is recognized as the lead by Canadian agencies for suppression and monitoring in the Columbia River (Pend d’Oreille, Kootenay, Columbia and Kettle Rivers).
 Our suppression efforts focus on pre-spawn adults in Spring, and adult, juveniles and young-of-the-year in Summer and Fall.
 Capturing pre-spawn adults is an effective method of suppressing the population; a mature female can produce upwards of 9,000 eggs per pound of body weight – that means the 27 lb female we captured was capable of producing nearly a quarter-million eggs!

-A key part of ONA’s Pike program includes early detection of Northern Pike in new water bodies and rapid–response suppression.
-For example, in 2019 an angler reported capture of a Pike (with photo proof) – ONA, working closely with Christina Lake Stewardship Society, activated a monitoring crew to sample likely habitats for Pike via gill-netting and electrofishing.
+A key part of ONA’s Pike program includes working with citizens for early detection of Northern Pike in new water bodies and rapid–response suppression.
+For example, in 2019 an angler reported capture of a Pike (with photo proof) in Christina Lake– ONA, working closely with Christina Lake Stewardship Society, activated a monitoring crew to sample likely habitats for Pike via gill-netting and electrofishing.
 No Pike were encountered during the rapid-response suppression, however, Christina Lake remains at high risk of Northern Pike establishment and will be monitored annually.
+Angler participation remains vital and is encouraged through an annual Incentive program rewarding anglers for removed Northern Pike removed.

 Early detection activities can include sampling accessible habitats where Pike are suspected.
 This can include sampling for eDNA (environmental DNA). eDNA is a new tool in species detection, where water samples are analyzed for body cells of specific species.
 An eDNA “primer” is developed by taking tissue samples from the species you are targeting.
 These samples were used by the team at the ONA Fish Health and Diagnostics Lab in Penticton (part of the kł cp̓əlk̓ stim̓ Hatchery) to extract DNA, and validate a pike DNA amplification assay that detects a unique DNA signature for Columbia Northern Pike.
 With this pike “signature” now known, Technicians can take water samples, filter the water, and have Lab staff analyze material on the filter to “search” for Pike DNA.
 This approach enables rapid and cost effect sampling of more locations to detect if Pike are present before we activate a large, and more costly suppression crew.